isaaclee0/ecoshack/src/content/faqs/-index.md

   - question: "Do you offer installation services?"
     answer: "Yes, we provide professional installation for all our structures.
 Our experienced team will ensure your EcoShack is properly constructed and ready for immediate use."
   - question: "Can EcoShack structures be customized?"
     answer: "Absolutely!
-We offer extensive customization options including size, layout, materials, finishes, and features.
+We offer extensive customisation options including size, layout, materials, finishes, and features.
 We work closely with clients to create structures that perfectly match their needs and aesthetic preferences."
 ---